Polyp (zoology): Anatomy

 We can distinguish therefore in the body of a polyp the column, circular or oval in section, forming the trunk, resting on a base or foot and surmounted by the crown of tentacles, which enclose an area termed the peristome, in the centre of which again is the mouth.
-As a rule there is no other opening to the body except the mouth, but in some cases excretory pores are known to occur in the foot, and pores may occur at the tips of the tentacles.
-Thus it is seen that a polyp is an animal of very simple structure, a living fossil that has not changed significantly for about half a billion years (per generally accepted dating of Cambrian sedimentary rock).
+Generally, there is no other opening to the body except the mouth, but in some cases excretory pores are known to occur in the foot, and pores may occur at the tips of the tentacles.
+A polyp is an animal of very simple structure, a living fossil that has not changed significantly for about half a billion years (per generally accepted dating of Cambrian sedimentary rock).

 The external form of the polyp varies greatly in different cases.
 The column may be long and slender, or may be so short in the vertical direction that the body becomes disk-like.
 The tentacles may number many hundreds or may be very few, in rare cases only one or two.
 They may be long and filamentous, or short and reduced to mere knobs or warts.
 They may be simple and unbranched, or they may be feathery in pattern.
 The mouth may be level with the surface of the peristome, or may be projecting and trumpet-shaped.
 As regards internal structure, polyps exhibit two well-marked types of organization, each characteristic of one of the two classes, Hydrozoa and Anthozoa.

 In the class Hydrozoa, the polyps are indeed often very simple, like the common little fresh water species of the genus Hydra.
 Anthozoan polyps, including the corals and sea anemones, are much more complex due to the development of a tubular stomodaeum leading inward from the mouth and a series of radial partitions called mesenteries.
 Many of the mesenteries project into the enteric cavity but some extend from the body wall to the central stomodaeum.